briochemc/JuliaProPlotExamples/README.md

 Here you will find some (most?) of the [ProPlot](https://proplot.readthedocs.io/en/latest/index.html) examples from the documentation, but translated to Julia using [PyCall.jl](https://github.com/JuliaPy/PyCall.jl).

 Note you must install ProPlot first.
 (And probably some other things.)
+* In order to get the colorbars to position/work properly, you need `xarray`.
+However, note that this causes glitches in LaTex formmatting - need to find a workaround (comment by natgeo-wong)

 ---